 We’ve created this incredible PPC guide to tell you all about it.
 This extensive resource explores everything from PPC basics to advanced pay-per-click campaign management.

-Consider this your one-stop-shop for everything you need to conquer the world of paid advertising.
+Consider this your one-stop-shop for everything you need to conquer the world of paid advertising

 In this section, we’ll explore the PPC basics, covering all from the basic PPC marketing definition to

-creating a successful PPC campaign.
+creating PPC campaign

 To kick things off, let’s start by answering the most obvious question:

-PPC advertising, or pay-per-click marketing, is an online advertising model that has been designed to drive traffic to websites.
+PPC advertising, or pay-per-click marketing, is an online advertising model that has been designed to drive traffic to websites .
 Every time a user clicks on a PPC ad, the advertiser will get charged, hence the term pay-per-click.

 Advertisers pay a set fee every time internet users click on a PPC ad.
 Essentially, advertisers pay for site visits instead of attracting clicks through organic traffic.
 This cost-per-click (CPC) can rise or fall depending on various factors in your campaign.

 A PPC campaign is a well-defined advertising strategy that sets out to achieve a specific goal, known as a conversion.
 The most common conversion goals include generating more leads and getting customers to make a purchase.
 Advertisers must select keywords – user search queries - and create ads with these keywords to ensure their ads perform well in search engine results pages.
 Your ad can show on the search network when someone searches for terms that are similar to your products and services.
-You can set up a PPC campaign on advertising platforms, using these dedicated systems to create, publish, and promote your ads to a specific target audience.
+You can create a PPC campaign on advertising platforms, using these dedicated systems to create, publish, and promote your ads to a specific target audience.
 The main platforms for PPC marketing are Google and Bing.

 As the front door to the online world, Google is the dominant force in paid advertising, owning almost 80% of the market share.
 You can use the Google Display or Search Network to post your PPC ads, which will reach more people on Google compared to any other platform.